cn0047/stash/ed/networking.md

 Network address translation (NAT) - is a method of remapping one IP address space into another by modifying network address information in the IP header.

+## Virtual Machine

+Virtual Machine may have max 4096 ports.